 Choose which area of the water you want to be completely weed-free (yes, this includes lily pads).
 The LakeMat prevents sunlight from getting through the water’s surface, causing the root system underneath the soil to die.

-Just place the LakeMat on the desired area for 3 to 4 weeks, and your lily pad problem will be handled.
+Place the LakeMat in the desired area for 3 to 4 weeks, and your lily pad problem will be handled.

 Goodbye to Muck Makes it Easy to Control Lily Pads